openservicebrokerapi/servicebroker/spec.md

 #### $ref Usage

-Brokers MAY leverage `$ref` and external JSON Schemas only if the JSON Schema references can be found within the [JSON Schemas](#json-schemas) API endpoint. $ref usage is assumed to be delegation (linking), not inclusion (replacement).
+Service Brokers MAY leverage `$ref` and external JSON Schemas only if the JSON Schema references can be found within the [JSON Schemas](#json-schemas) API endpoint. `$ref` usage is assumed to be delegation (linking), not inclusion (replacement).
 Libraries that implement `$ref` content replacement result in adverse behaviors.

-For Brokers that support `$ref`:
+For Service Brokers that support `$ref`, they:

   * MUST respond with all JSON Schema documents for `/schemas` requests that are referenced in the catalog.